-Copha is solidified coconut oil that will stay solid at room temperature.
+Copha is a vegetable-based solid cooking fat that will stay solid at room temperature.
 It comes in blocks or a cube wrapped like butter or dripping.
 It is white, but goes clear when melted.

 It is basically coconut butter that has been hydrogenated to make it even more stable until deliberately melted, and to make it more resistant to going rancid (it’s treated with a hydrogen gas that changes unsaturated fat bonds to saturated ones.)